wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 libraries.
 When executed, this instruction stalls the execution of the following stores, clwbs and barriers until all previous stores in the program order have been persisted.

+The paper assumes the following baseline architecture.
+The instruction set is x86, with stores and clwb in the current form.
+The above three primitives are also added into the ISA.
+The memory consistency model is TSO, with a FIFO load queue and store queue for enforcing load-load, store-store ordering, and store-load forwarding.
+The ordering properties between clwbs and stores are also identical to the current x86: clwbs are only ordered with stores on the same address, but clwbs are not ordered with other stores or clwbs.